Genomic resources and repositories

 Gene scores

 Gene scores are gene-level annotations, such as constraint metrics, expression summaries, or intolerance scores. genomic_resource.yaml files for gene score resources are similar to position score resources, except that the resource type is set to gene_score and there is no table section.
-The underlying data file is a table whose gene identifier column must be named gene.
+The underlying data file is a table with a gene identifier column and one or more score columns.
+By default the gene identifier column must be named gene; if the file uses a different column name, set gene_column to that name.

 In the example genomic_resource.yaml file below, data file gene_scores.tsv contains a required column named gene, plus two score columns named constraint and intolerance.
 The scores section defines which columns are exposed as scores, and default_annotation works the same way as for position scores.